CVE-2025-50665 Overview

 Workarounds

-- Place the D-Link DI-8003 behind a firewall that restricts access to the management interface
+- Place the DI-8003 behind a network segment that blocks untrusted HTTP access to its management interface

 iptables -A INPUT -p tcp --dport 80 -j DROP